Skip to main content

 About

-UnLoop is a single player action adventure game.
+UnLoop is a single player management game with a science fiction theme.
 It was developed by Superposition NULL and was released on November 13, 2025.
 It received overwhelmingly positive reviews from players.

 UnLoop is a retro-futuristic VR puzzle game built around self-cooperative time loop mechanics.
 As a spy infiltrating a remote space station, you encounter a temporal phenomenon that creates copies of yourself each loop, replaying your past actions in real time.
 Learning to work with your past selves and use the loop to your advantage becomes the only way forward.
 Your mission: solve puzzles, retr…